bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 <Quizlet
     title="Check your understanding"
     :questions="[
-        {text: 'A given map is produced from exactly one data set.',
+        {text: 'A given map is produced from exactly one dataset.',
         answers: [
             {text: 'True'},
             {text: 'False', correct: true}